jonnyhoeven/workshop/WORKSHOP.md

 ## Access the cluster using Lens

-Setup Lens to use the new cluster by adding a new cluster from kubeconfig.
+Setup Lens to use the new cluster by adding a new cluster from the [kubeconfig.yaml](./kubeconfig.yaml) file.

-Click on `Catalog` (Top left, second from top) → `Clusters` → `Add Cluster (+) icon` → `Add Cluster from Kubeconfig` → Paste the contents of your kubeconfig file → `Add Clusters` or import the kubeconfig file using the `Add Cluster from Kubeconfig` option.
+- Click on `Catalog` (Top left, second from top) → `Clusters` → `Add Cluster (+) icon` → `Add Cluster from Kubeconfig` → Paste the contents of your kubeconfig file → `Add Clusters`

+- Or import the kubeconfig file using the `Add Cluster from Kubeconfig` option.

 Now you can access the `k3d-workshop` cluster using Lens.

-Browse around, check the `nodes`, `namespaces`, and `pods` sections.
+Browse around, check the `Nodes`, `Namespaces`, `Custom Resource Definitions` and `Pods`.

 ## Some notes about Namespaces

 Namespaces are methods to divide cluster resources between multiple users (via resource quota) and multiple projects ( via separation of resources).
 They are intended for use in environments with many users spread across multiple teams, or projects.
-Namespaces are not a security feature, to isolate different users or namespaces from each other there are addons like
+Namespaces are not a security feature, to isolate different users or namespaces from each other we need tools like
-[Loft](https://loft.sh/) that leverages RBAC (Role based account control) to securely isolate namespaces across teams.
+[Loft](https://loft.sh/) that leverage RBAC (Role based account control) to securely isolate namespaces across teams.

 By default, Kubernetes starts with four initial namespaces: